-Most are limited to 5 watts, but it’s good to have adjustable options with the highest output power ranking at 7 to 8 watts.
+Most are limited to 5 watts, but it’s good to have adjustable options with the highest output power ranking at 7 watts to 8 watts.
 Adjusting the power helps with better transmission over longer distances, or when you need to save some power.
-Remember this, the more power, the better the range.
+Keep this in mind: the more power, the better the range.

-However, for most beginners and regular users, 5 watts should be more than enough.
-Radios like the TYT MD-380 can be used at up to 5 watts.
+However, for most beginners and regular users, 5 watts should be more than enough for regular use.
+Ham radios like the TYT MD-380, Yaesu, and Kenwood can be used at up to 5 watts.
 Speaking of power, learn about our most recommended ham radio power supplies here.

 Can You Program It?

 Many can be manually programmed, but some won’t be.
-Certain radios are easy to use and can be easy to program with the keypads.
+Certain ham radios like some Yaesu and Kenwood radios are easy to use and can be easy to program with the keypads.
 These handheld radios can sometimes be adjustable via a cable and your computer.

-Other options like some Yaesu and TYT products may only be programmed with your computer, which can be a hassle for some people.
+Other options like some Yaesu and TYT radios may only be programmed with your computer, which can be a hassle for some people.

-The backlit display is where you get all the information you want about your handheld transceiver.
-Look for an LCD display.
+The backlit display on ham radios is where you get all the information you want about your handheld transceiver.
+Buy one with an LCD display.
 These displays paired with an illuminated keypad, which is a way to increase visibility and are easier on your eyes.

 An antenna is not always included in ham radio.
 It helps boost reception and transmissions.
-If the quality of the antenna is flimsy or doesn’t do the job right, you can always buy a separate antenna you want for better communication.
+If the quality of the antenna is flimsy or doesn’t do the job right, you can always buy a separate antenna you want that offers even better communication.

-This refers to memory channels that the ham radio stores for you.
+This refers to channels that the ham radio stores for you.
 The number needed depends on your communication purposes.
-Are you using the ham radio for local communication, only when you participate in outdoor activities, for security purposes or in case of an emergency?
+Are you using the ham radio for local communication, only when you participate in outdoor activities, for security purposes or in case of emergencies?

-If so, then just a dozen or two channel spaces will do.
+If so, then just a dozen or two memory channel spaces will do.

 Another thing you’d want is a sturdy ham radio.
 Oftentimes they are tools we take with us when doing vigorous activity.
 If you’re camping or rock climbing and become stranded or stuck somewhere, you want the ham radio to be tough enough to withstand these conditions.

-If your job requires a ham radio or you live in places susceptible to harsh weather, having a weather alert in your handheld amateur transceiver (like in Yaesu FT-60R and the tri-band Yaesu VX-6R) could be important.
+If your job requires a ham radio or you live in places susceptible to harsh weather, having a weather alert in your handheld amateur transceiver (like in Yaesu FT-60R, the tri-band Yaesu VX-6R, and some Kenwood radios) could be important.
 In case of an emergency, you’d be making use of the 440 MHz band.

-A lot of manufacturers think maybe you’re a first-time buyer.
-They curate a perfect handheld amateur radio kit that includes everything you may need or want with the purchase like a good extra battery (like for TYT MD-380, something that lasts for 9-12 hours), cable, earpiece, wrist band, belt clip and much more.
+A lot of manufacturers who pay attention to their services think that maybe you’re a first-time buyer.
+They curate a perfect handheld amateur radio kit that includes everything you may need or want with the purchase like a good extra battery (like for TYT MD-380, something that lasts for 9-12 hours), earpiece, wrist band, belt clip and much more.

 Getting a License

-Another important part!
-A license for your amateur radio determines the radio frequency bands you are allowed to broadcast and be on.
-It also allows you to operate a ham radio legally at normal times.
+License is another important part for all radio operators!
+A license for your ham radio determines the radio frequency bands you are allowed to communicate on and listen into.
+A license also allows you to operate an amateur radio legally at normal times.
 If you are unapproved or the amateur radio is, you will be subject to fines.

 Make sure you opt for a good piece of equipment, especially in going for the best handheld ham radio.
-They can be an essential tool for your survival if you’re constantly outdoors.
+They can be an essential tool as your survival radio if you’re constantly outdoors.

 You want quality to be your main concern and we hope to bring you only the greatest options around to take the load off of your shoulders through this handheld radios list.

-We’ll keep refreshing these options to include more models, like the, BaoFend UV-82HP, TYT MD-380 or Yaesu FT-60R, so watch out for that.
+We’ll keep refreshing these options to include more models, like the, BaoFeng UV-82HP, TYT MD-380 or Yaesu FT-60R, so watch out for that.